Summer Bucket List: 50 Things To Do in NYC for an Epic Summer with Kids

 1. Visit Lady Liberty

-We know the tourists are back in full force, but it's OK to join them for a day and visit the Statue of Liberty and the on-site Statue of Liberty Museum; don't forget to save time for Ellis Island!
+Join the tourists for a day and visit the Statue of Liberty and the on-site Statue of Liberty Museum; don't forget to save time for Ellis Island and book way in advance if you want to climb to the crown!

 Blow bedtime to hit the drive-in for family movie night or catch one of the FREE outdoor summer movies all over town.